dgrtygry/Firedeb-Desktop/README.md

-Credit to these developers for making firedeb possible!
+Credit to these developers below for making firedeb possible!

 Kwin:https://kde.org/